Our guide to the best stops for pizza and pints around Austin

 Insider tip: don’t miss the Jalapeno Dip with tortilla chips.

 Courtesy Erica WIlkins Photography.

-Located (literally) in the backspace behind the Parkside restaurant is one of Austin’s original Neapolitan pizzerias.
+Located (literally) in the backspace behind the Parkside restaurant is one of Austin’s original Neapolitan pizzerias, The Backspace.
 The 30-seat intimate space sits on the corner of Sixth Street and offers diners tapas-sized portions and an all-Italian beverage list, including Peroni on tap.